buildtool/build-tools/www/docs/config/k8s.md

 Files with a `.sh` suffix will be run on the machine executing the [`deploy`](/commands/deploy) command.
 This can be useful to setup secrets/configurations, mostly for local use.
-Note that only `.sh` files matching the `target` using the rules in the above paragraph will be executed.
+Note that only `.sh` files matching the `target` using the rules in the above paragraph will be executed, with the difference that no **common** files will be executed.

 All other files in `k8s` will be ignored by the `deploy` command.